k2view-academy/K2View-Academy/articles/15_web_services/15_Supported_Verbs_Delete.md

 - **HTTP 200 OK**, if the response includes an entity describing the status.
 - **HTTP 202 Accepted**, if the action has been queued.
-- **HTTP 204 No Contnet**, if the action has been performed but the response does not include an entity.
+- **HTTP 204 No Content**, if the action has been performed but the response does not include an entity.

 DELETE operations are **idempotent**.
 When a resouce is deleted, it is removed from the collection of resources and remains so, even when the DELETE API is called on the same resource repeatedly.
 The **404 NOT FOUND** response code is returned when the DELETE API is called on a deleted resource for the second time.
 Some may argue that this makes the DELETE method non-idempotent.
 It is a matter of discussion and personal opinion.